DanP1e/UnityInspectorInterfaceAddon/README.md

 For example: public InterfaceComponent<YouInterfaceName> _fieldName
 After that, a field will appear in the inspector that will accept objects inherited from MonoBehaviour and that implements your interface.
+To use interface just cast the InterfaceComponent.Component to you interface.

 Good luck)